 - Ability to devote 8-10 hours per week at the lab

 - Attendance at practicum (normally 1 hour every two weeks)

 - Commitment to work at least 2 consecutive semesters in the lab

 - Excellent attention to detail, punctual, reliable, and conscientious

 - Demonstrates capability to work in teams

-To apply, please send your resume, cover letter, and contact information for two references to the Laboratory Manager, Nina Cohodes, at email@example.com by Sep.
-30, 2015.
+To apply, please send your resume, cover letter, and contact information for two references to the Laboratory Manager, Alki Iliopoulou, at firstname.lastname@example.org by Sep.
+30, 2017.
 We will be conducting interviews on a rolling basis.